Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 ## 4. VSTS Branching

 * There is a naming scheme for branching, and a defined process all the way to deployment.
 * `next` serves as our stable branch, while `master` reflects what is currently on the production site.
 * `test` is deployed to a test resource where it will undergo various forms of testing.

-* itgroove branching procedure:
+* Development branching procedure:

 1. Branch off the `integration` branch (or an existing branch) with the following name:
 -- `feature/{UserStory}`